 Transfer Agent and Fund Accounting Agent.
 Ultimus Fund Solutions, LLC, ("Ultimus" or the "Transfer Agent") 4221 N. 203rd Street, Suite 100, Elkhorn, NE 68022, acts as the shareholder servicing agent for the Trust and acts as the Trust's Transfer Agent and Fund Accounting Agent.
 In such capacities it performs many services, including portfolio and net asset valuation, bookkeeping, and shareholder record-keeping.
-The fees paid to the Transfer Agent by the Funds for the past three fiscal years ended December 31 were \$133,119 (2020), \$134,909 (2021), and \$120,449 (2022).
+The fees paid to the Transfer Agent by the Funds for the past three fiscal years ended December 31 were \$134,909 (2021), \$120,449 (2022), and 145,781 (2023).

 Custodian.
 US Bank N.A., (the "Custodian") 425 Walnut St, Cincinnati, OH 45202, as custodian of the securities and other assets of the Trust.
 The Custodian does not participate in decisions relating to the purchase and sale of portfolio securities.
-Under the custodian agreement, the Custodian (i) maintains a separate account or accounts in the name of each Fund, (ii) holds and transfers portfolio securities on account of each Fund, (iii) accepts receipts and makes disbursements of money on behalf of each Fund, (iv) collects and receives all income and other payments and distribution on account of each Fund's operations.
+Under the custodian agreement, the Custodian (i) maintains a separate account or accounts in the name of each Fund, (ii) holds and transfers portfolio securities on account of each Fund, (iii) accepts receipts and makes disbursements of money on behalf of each Fund, (iv) collects and receives all income and other payments and distribution on account of each Fund's securities and (v) makes periodic reports to the Trustees of each Trust concerning each Fund's operations.
 As Foreign Custody Manager, the bank selects and monitors foreign sub-custodian banks, selects and evaluates non-compulsory foreign depositaries, and furnishes information relevant to the selection of compulsory depositaries.